-Uncoated tablet for oral administration8

-DID YOU KNOW?

-Studies show up to 15% of patients on synthetic L-T4 monotherapy may have persistent hypothyroidism symptoms despite normal TSH levels.10

-Therapy brands were not specified in the studies.10
+Uncoated tablet for oral administration Active Pharmaceutical Ingredient (API) and finished product manufactured in FDA-regulated and -inspected facilities DID YOU KNOW?
+Studies show up to 15% of patients on synthetic L-T4 monotherapy may have persistent hypothyroidism symptoms despite normal TSH levels.
+Therapy brands were not specified in the studies.

-IMPORTANT RISK INFORMATION (continued)

-When should I not take NP Thyroid®?

-NP Thyroid® should not be used for weight loss.
-Do not use NP Thyroid® if you have hyperthyroidism, overactive thyroid, uncorrected adrenal problems, or are allergic to any of its ingredients.

-^{}Naturally-derived refers to the biological nature of the porcine-derived desiccated thyroid ingredient found in the product.

 Your Pharmacy Checklist

-NP Thyroid[®] is affordable and widely available.

-Before you go to the pharmacy

-Confirm with your insurance provider:

-- Is NP Thyroid® covered by my insurance? - Have I met my deductible so that I qualify for coverage?

-Consider your options to get NP Thyroid®:

-- Order direct through Glendale Pharmacy to get NP Thyroid® consistently and conveniently, at a low price. - Check pricing on GoodRx®, SingleCare®, and Visory Health®.

-Find these resources at npthyroid.com/savings

-At the pharmacy

-- ✓ If the pharmacist tells you that NP Thyroid® is not in stock, ask to have it ordered.
+NP Thyroid® is affordable and widely available.
+Before you go to the pharmacy Confirm with your insurance provider: - Is NP Thyroid® covered by my insurance? - Have I met my deductible so that I qualify for coverage?
+Consider your options to get NP Thyroid®: - Order direct through Glendale Pharmacy to get NP Thyroid® consistently and conveniently, at a low price. - Check pricing on GoodRx®, SingleCare®, and Visory Health®.
+Find these resources at npthyroid.com/savings At the pharmacy - ✓ If the pharmacist tells you that NP Thyroid® is not in stock, ask to have it ordered.
 They should be able to get it within 24 hours. - Confirm with your pharmacist that your prescription is NP Thyroid® and not a substitute.
 NP Thyroid® tablets are tan in color and are debossed with the letters AP.

-Image does not represent the actual size
+Image does not represent the actual size of the tablet.
+The number debossed on the ablet will vary by strengt

-Get NP Thyroid® Now

-If you are having trouble getting your prescription filled, please contact Acella Pharmaceuticals with your pharmacy's phone number so that a representative can help your pharmacy order your strength.
+Get NP Thyroid® Now If you are having trouble getting your prescription filled, please contact Acella Pharmaceuticals with your pharmacy's phone number so that a representative can help your pharmacy order your strength.